gvwilson/sdxpy-2023-02/gross-craig/tester/README.md

 Why?

+### Solution:

+In the first case, there is a `RuntimeError`.
+Before the loop, the variable `name` did not exist and is therefore not in `globals()`.
+However, after starting, `name` is defined and `globals()` (which is being iterated over) grows to include it.
+This changes the size of the dictionary which results in the runtime error.

+In the second case, `name` is already defined and added to `globals()` before starting the loop.
+Thus, `globals()` does not change and continues printing all of the variable names in `globals()` as desired.

+I didn't know that modifying dictionaries while iterating over them resulted in a `RuntimeError`.
+I can't quite figure out though why I can append to a list in that I'm looping over (even though I know you're not supposed to!) without error, while the same thing errors out with a dictionary.

 ## Counting Results

 1. Modify the test framework so that it reports which tests passed, failed, or had errors